Preston Manning: Leadership election

-Conservative Party of Canada
+Post–leadership (2000–2002)

 In the fall of 2000, the Liberals called an early election vigorously contested by the Canadian Alliance and its new Leader.
 But although Day, Manning, and other key Reformers were re-elected the Alliance won only 66 seats.
 Manning served briefly in the 37th parliament as his party's critic for Science and Technology.
 But it was felt that his presence as a former leader hampered Day's leadership efforts and he resigned his seat in January 2002.

 After considerable internal dissension, Day resigned as Canadian Alliance leader to be replaced by Stephen Harper who had re-entered federal politics after remaining aloof during the party's formation.
 Negotiations were then undertaken between Harper and Peter MacKay, who had assumed the leadership of the Progressive Conservative Party of Canada.
 In the fall of 2003 an agreement in principle was reached to merge the two parties to create the Conservative Party of Canada (CPC).
 In March 2004, the leadership of the CPC was won by Stephen Harper.

 Manning took no formal part in the creation of the CPC, devoting himself to building "the conservative movement" as distinct from its partisan manifestations.
 Nor did he play a prominent role in the next three federal elections, although he continued to support the CPC in principle and provide advice and support to individual candidates.

 The CPC – building on foundations laid by Reform, the Alliance, and the Progressive Conservative Party – continued to make electoral progress.
 In the January 2006 federal election it won 124 seats compared to 103 for the Liberals and formed its first minority government with Harper as Prime Minister.
 Seeking a majority, Harper asked the Governor General to dissolve the House in September 2008.
 In the subsequent October election, the CPC won 143 seats – still 12 seats short of a majority.
 Early in 2011, the Harper government was defeated by a non-confidence vote, thus forcing a general election.
 This time, in the May 2011 election, the CPC won 166 seats, sufficient to form a majority government.
 In that election, the Liberals won the fewest federal seats in their history, and were reduced to third party status, while the NDP made unprecedented gains to become the Official Opposition.

-While Manning himself was not directly involved in the formation or activities of the Harper government, he took pride in two things: that a number of the principles and policies first espoused by Reform had been included in the CPC constitution and platform; and that 18 of those who served as cabinet ministers in the Harper administration were first recruited and elected to parliament under the Reform and Alliance banners.